winsvold/sanity/packages/@sanity/visual-diff/spec.md

 ## Custom Summarizers and Visualizers

-A developer can implement the part `part:@sanity/visual-diff/custom` to define her own custom summarizers and visualizers.
+A developer can implement the part `part:@sanity/visual-diff/custom` to define custom summarizers and visualizers.
 The implementation of this part should export summarizers and visualizers on separate keys, e.g.:

 ```
 const summarizers = {